 The job of human resources is clear — to attract and retain the best possible talent their budgets can buy.
 But if you are finding employee retention more and more challenging, you aren’t alone.
 The U.S. Bureau of Labor Statistics reports that 18 to 35-year-olds spend an average of 1.6 years at a job.
 As this trend continues and Millennials and Gen-Z soon become half the workforce, human resources — as the gatekeepers of any organization — have to work harder than ever to foster employee loyalty.
 That’s Ok, there are certain moments in the employee lifecycle that HR directors can zero in on to create an employee retention strategy.
 Today we share with you small pivots your human resources department can make to build a company culture that fosters employee loyalty and happiness.

 They say you only get one chance to make a first impression.
 Employee onboarding and employee retention begin with the recruitment process.
 Human resources departments do so many first-round interviews that it can become very rote and one-way.
 HR directors should be reviewing these processes often and having a regular one-on-one with your team to understand where the process can be improved because your recruiters are the true first impressions of your company.
-It’s important that HR is looked at as more of a transactional role.
 That means your recruiters are answering as many questions as they are asking in an interview.
 This sets HR up for being an actual resource later that the candidate will feel more comfortable to rely on should she be hired.